Arthur J. Gallagher & Co. (NYSE:AJG) Price Target Raised to $165.00

 Arthur J. Gallagher & Co.
-(NYSE:AJG) had its target price hoisted by research analysts at Truist from $143.00 to $165.00 in a report issued on Friday, The Fly reports.
-Truist’s target price indicates a potential upside of 13.90% from the stock’s current price.
+(NYSE:AJG) had its target price lifted by Raymond James from $155.00 to $165.00 in a research report released on Monday morning, The Fly reports.
+They currently have a strong-buy rating on the financial services provider’s stock.

 About Arthur J. Gallagher & Co.